PostHog/posthog.com/contents/tutorials/ios-session-replays.md

 ## 1. Create a basic iOS app

-Our sample app will have two screens.
-The first screen will be a `login` screen with email and password textfields.
-The second screen will have a simple welcome text.
+Our sample app will have two screens:

+- The first screen is be a `login` screen with email and password textfields.
+- The second screen is a simple screen with welcome text and logout button.

 The first step is to create a new app.
 Open XCode and click **Create new project**.
 Select iOS as your platform, then **App** and press **next**.
 Give your app a name, select `SwiftUI` as the interface, and the defaults for everything else.
 Click next and then **Create**.